-Several community groups use the CVCDA building as their home base.
+Several community groups use the CVCDA Centre as their home base.
 The “Comox Valley Autism Family Support Group” and the “The Preemie Support Group” are two of our regulars.

 A SUPPORT GROUP FOR FAMILIES IN THE COMOX VALLEY WITH CHILDREN AND YOUNG ADULTS ON THE AUTISM SPECTRUM.